jonas-diete/wakify/README.md

 ## Emulators
 This app can be ran onn  your mobile phonor through an emulator on your computer.
-For iOS we recommend using Xcode - "link to Xcode"
+- For iOS we recommend using Xcode
-For Android we recommend using Android studio - "link to Android studio
+- For Android we recommend using Android studio

 ## Running the App
 ### On Mobile